microsoft/playwright/docs/src/test-advanced.md

 To set something up once before running all tests, use `globalSetup` option in the [configuration file](#configuration-object).

 Similarly, use `globalTeardown` to run something once after all the tests.
 Alternatively, let `globalSetup` return a function that will be used as a global teardown.
+You can pass data such as port number, authentication tokens, etc. from your global setup to your tests using environment.

 Here is a global setup example that runs an app.
 ```js js-flavor=js